sylodev/community-actions/Economy/Brian101-Gamble/README.md

 ### Setup

 1. Follow the instructions on how to import actions into your Atlas dashboard first.
-2. After importing, you should whitelist yourself for testing purposes first:
+2. After importing, you first, should whitelist yourself for testing purposes:
 	* `a!currency whitelist @user` - `@user` resolves the rest of the command arguments after `whitelist`
 	* `a!currency whitelist` - leaving the `@user` argument will auto whitelist the invocation user
 3. You're now done!
 You can now play the game.